Jackie-Qin/VisitorPattern/README.md

 ## Iterator Class

-You've been provided with four files which contain declarations and definitions for the following five iterator classes:

 * Iterator: this is the base class for defining the interface for all the other iterator classes
 * NullIterator: this iterator is created by expression tree classes which have no children to iterate over such as the operands
 * BinaryIterator: this iterator is created by expression tree classes with two children, such as operators, and returns one of the children per iteration